State cycling laws for California

 These local regulations may not take away any rights listed in the state traffic laws, unless this option is expressly permitted by the state.
 They also may not permit a person riding a bike to do anything prohibited by state law.

-See below for the state laws that influence your bicycle riding in California.
+See below for the state laws that apply to riding your bike in California.

 Table of Contents